KRay2024/Water-Tracker/README.md

 docker-compose up -d
 ```

-The fronend now should be accesibale at: http://localhost:8501/
+The frontend now should be accesibale at: http://localhost:8501/

 ### Stop containers and services
 ```bash